 So, pick your favorite SaaS provider.
 If something happens to them—they have an intrusion or a system goes down—that can affect all or a subset of all the customers that heavily rely on the platform as a back end.
 It’s just another example of how systemic risk can be viewed.

 Systemic risk is a newer type of risk that’s surfacing, and it’s really born out of the growing complexity of the mesh digital systems we rely on heavily.
-So, there’s still a lot of room for us, as an industry, to start wrapping our heads around how we can actually manage and understand the inherent risk.
+So, there’s still a lot of room for us, as an industry, to start wrapping our heads around systemic risk management and truly understanding the inherent risk.

 I will say a big part of it is focusing on security and privacy by design and, by default, in everything we build.
 This is something we are all focusing on.
 We’ve been talking a lot about DevSecOps.
 But looking at it holistically, is it something that we all need to start doing as we continue to grow these complex systems that we’re so reliant on?

-Q: Is there a formal way to plan for systemic risk, or are CISOs just figuring it out?
+Q: Is there a formal way to plan for and measure systemic risk, or are CISOs just figuring it out?